Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 - **Database Optimization:** The database has been designed efficiently to ensure efficient data retrieval as the dataset grows.

 - **AI Processing:** In the case of SLMs, they are small and easy to process, making scaling them to more user releatively easy.
 Scaling using a proprietary model would be as simple as paying for more tokens.

-- **Cloud Integration:** Leveraging cloud-based services for storage and processing can facilitate seamless scaling without significant architectural changes if needed.

 ### **4.7 High Level UML Diagram**
 ![Diagram](images/HighLevelDataDiagram.png)